 "We work on a bit of music together or go see a gig together," he says.
 "I see some of the others now and again, but it's more of a professional relationship."

 During his time on "Glee," McGinty was befriended by the late actor Cory Monteith, who played Finn Hudson in the show.
-Monteith’s body was found in a Vancouver hotel room last July.
+Monteith’s body was found in a Vancouver hotel room in July 2013.
 He had died from a drugs overdose.